openSUSE/barrel/doc/tutorial.md

 └─/dev/sdg   │         │  32.00 GiB │   0.00%
 ~~~

-Now we can tell barrel to create an XFS from a pool.
-In that case
+So far disks of a pool must already have a GPT.
+Now we can tell barrel
+to create an XFS from a pool.
+In that case barrel will select the
-barrel will select the disk:
+disk:

 ~~~
 # barrel create xfs --size 20g --pool "HDDs (512 B)" --path /test2